 The Federal Trade Commission (FTC) enacted the Standards for Safeguarding Customer Information - the Safeguards Rule - in 2003 to help businesses protect consumer and customer data.
 The Safeguards Rule stems from the Gramm-Leach-Bliley Act (GLBA), which is the United States law requiring financial institutions to protect the integrity, confidentiality, and security of customer data.
-The FTC revised the Safeguards Rule in 2021 to include car dealerships.
-You now have until June 9, 2023 to comply.
+You have until June 9, 2023 to comply.